ip6li/angular-crypt/README.md

 # AngularCrypt

+This is a demo how teach Angular some crypto tricks with X.509 certificates on application layer.

+## Status

+**pre Alpha** It does nothing more than creating und showing private key and CSR in browser for now.

+## Version

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.1.

-## Development server
+# Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files and will create some text fields with a random string, a private key and a PKCS#10 certificate request.

+# Angular Development Process

+This POC will not interfere typical Angular development process.

+## What is different or new?

+`./src/app/lib` contains crypto workhorse, everything else is Angular specific stuff.

+`crypt.service.ts` is interface to crypto tools from ./lib and provides an Angular service to app.

+## Requirements

+add **"allowJs": true** to tsconfig.json

+## Know Issues

+asn1js needs CommonJS, which **may** yield into minification trouble.
+See https://angular.io/guide/build#configuring-commonjs-dependencies for further information.

 ## Code scaffolding